Remote Learning / COVID-19 Resources

-As you plan for the 20-21 school year, we encourage art teachers to reference the ISBE guidelines for working with shared materials in an art classroom.
+As you plan for the 20-21 school year, we encourage art teachers to reference the ISBE guidelines for working with shared materials and the recently published ISBE 2020-21 Priority Standards for Learning in an art classroom.
 Ideally, schools would be able to:

-Implement consistent cleaning practices and provide additional time and resources for the cleaning of shared materials
+● Implement consistent cleaning practices and provide additional time, resources, and personnel for cleaning shared materials.

 Remote Learning Resources